|Date of Birth||28 June 1948, Memphis, Tennessee, USA|

 It was her fanatical turn as the drab, chunky, porcine-looking psychopath Annie Wilkes, who kidnaps her favorite author (James Caan) and subjects him to a series of horrific tortures, that finally turned the tide for her in Hollywood.
 With the 1990 shocker Misery (1990), based on the popular Stephen King novel, Bates and Caan were pure box office magic.
 Moreover, Kathy captured the "Best Actress" Oscar and Golden Globe award, a first in that genre (horror) for that category.
 To add to her happiness she married Tony Campisi, also an actor, in 1991.

 Quality film scripts now started coming her way and the 1990s proved to be a rich and rewarding time for her.
 First, she and another older "overnight" film star, fellow Oscar winner Jessica Tandy, starred together in the modern portion of the beautifully nuanced, flashback period piece Fried Green Tomatoes (1991).
 She then outdid herself as the detached and depressed housekeeper accused of murdering her abusive husband (David Strathairn) in Dolores Claiborne (1995).
 Surprisingly, she was left out of the Oscar race for these two excellent performances.
 Not so, however, for her flashy political advisor Libby Holden in the movie Primary Colors (1998) and her quirky, liberal mom in About Schmidt (2002), receiving "Best Supporting Actress" nominations for both.
 She also turned in a somewhat brief but potent turn as Gertrude Stein in Woody Allen's Midnight in Paris (2011).

-Kathy has also done prolific work on TV as a seven-time Emmy nominee, and has taken to directing a couple of TV-movies on the sly.
-She was nominated for a DGA award after helming an episode of "Six Feet Under", in which she also had a recurring role.
-While some of her more recent movie parts have been generally unworthy of her talents, she has more than made up for it in TV-movies playing everything from cruel-minded caricatures (Little Orphan Annie's Miss Hannigan) to common, decent, every day folk in mini-movies.
+Kathy has continued to work prolifically on TV as a multiple Emmy winner and nominee.
+She has also taken to directing a couple of TV-movies on the sly.
+She was nominated for a DGA award after helming an episode of "Six Feet Under," in which she also had a recurring role.
+While some of her more recent movie parts have been unworthy of her talents, she has more than made up for it on TV playing everything from cruel-minded caricatures (Little Orphan Annie's Miss Hannigan) to common, decent every day folk in mini-movies.
 More recently she has done some eye-catching, offbeat turns on regular series such as The Office (2005), Harry's Law (2011) and especially American Horror Story (2011) for which she won an Emmy as Ethel Darling.

 Divorced from her husband since 1997, Kathy has been the Executive Committee Chair of the Actors Branch of the Academy of Motion Picture Arts and Sciences Board of Governors.